 Upon the receipt of a complaint, an investigator from DPL’s Office of Investigations will process and review the allegations in the complaint to determine whether or not the complaint is a matter within DPL’s purview.
 As the complaint moves through the investigative process, you may be contacted by an investigator or other agency staff, in an effort to clarify or obtain additional information related to your complaint.
-Once the investigative process is complete, the complaint will be referred to the relevant board of registration that licenses the individual or business that is the subject of your complaint.
+Once the investigative process is complete, the complaint will be referred to the relevant board of registration that licenses the profession practiced by the individual or business that is the subject of your complaint.

 Following the board’s review of your complaint and the investigators findings, your complaint may either be referred to our Prosecutions Unit for adjudicatory proceedings, or dismissed.
 If your complaint is dismissed, someone from the relevant board of registration will contact you to let you know the outcome of their review.

 If your complaint is referred to our Prosecutions Unit, a prosecutor will contact you to inform you that they are in receipt of the complaint, and will also provide you with an update as to the outcome of your complaint when the matter has been resolved.